jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

 Passing Data Structures
 -----------------------

-I can try this with other python :doc:`data structures <data_structures>` to see what happens
+I want to try this with other python data structures to see what happens

 RED: make it fail
 ^^^^^^^^^^^^^^^^^